 Joy Ranch is a residential program for children.
 Our admissions are decided on a case by case basis.
-We take into consideration the appropriateness of each child for our program by looking at their needs and availability of space in the cottages.
+We take into consideration the appropriateness of each child for our program by looking at their needs and the availability of space in our cottages.
 We accept private referrals as well as children in custody of the state for either long term or emergency placement.

 Joy Ranch has established criteria for the admission of children into the residential program:

 - We can accept children ages 5 to 17.

 - We can continue to serve these children through the age of 21.

 - We accept children with mild to moderate behavioral concerns.

 - We will not discriminate based on race, gender, religion, or financial need.

 - We serve families in crisis, such as grandparents that can no longer care for their grandchildren, single parents who need support, adoption families in distress, families dealing with incarceration, families working with DSS, and other families in need.

 Joy Ranch is not structured to support the following:

 - Children with a severe mental or physical handicap